IanBurke1/Racket_Tasks/Task10/README.md

 ```

 ### Step 3
-Next we add in our square function and also apply function which applies a procedure such as addition to find the sum of the squared elements in the list.
+Next we add in our square function and also apply function, a built in racket function, which applies a procedure such as addition to find the sum of the squared elements in the list.
 ```Racket
 (define (lstq l m)
   (apply + (map (lambda (l m) (square (- m l) )) l m)))